mristin/bukvarko/README.md

 npm run build
 ```

-Image were taken from http://www.wikipedia.org.
+Images were taken from http://www.wikipedia.org.

 The sounds were taken from:
 * http://soundbible.com/821-Bleat.html (goat bleat, Mike Koenig)